SigNoz/signoz.io/src/pages/case-study/blipbillboards.md

 <p>&nbsp;</p>

-### *Logs were not helpful in this*
+### *Logs did not solve the problem.*

-You could try and run a couple of queries to try and see, okay, what queries are being run?
-What's going on?
-But trying to correlate that to a specific end point is next to impossible with logs.
-So an outage that occurred because of that.
-This endpoint started getting so large and running so many queries that started taking down the site for everybody, not just for the person accessing that particular endpoint.
+You can try and run a couple of queries to check what queries are being run and what's going on.
+But correlating that to a specific endpoint is next to impossible with logs.
+We had an outage that occurred because of that.
+The endpoint started getting so large and running so many queries that it took down the website for everyone, not just the person accessing that particular endpoint.

-And I spent about two weeks diagnosing and finding the cause and then another two weeks fixing the cause because we didn't have any distributed tracing in place at that time when we were trying to debug this.
+I spent about two weeks diagnosing the cause and then another two weeks fixing it because we didn't have any distributed tracing in place.
 We were trying to do this by adding logs to different parts.
-But we were not getting a sense of how  a  request is flowing through different parts.
+But we were not getting a sense of how a request flowed through different parts.

-I had to add a log statement and then run a query and then add the log statement and run a query or like, add a couple of log statements and then run it again and try to see where it would go.
-And I was trying to reproduce it.
+I had to add a log statement and then run a query.
+Then add another log statement, and run a query to see where the request would go.
+This is how I was trying to reproduce it.

-### *Many a times staging environment doesn’t reflect issues which come up in production*
+### *Many a time staging environment doesn’t reflect issues that come up in production.*

-The staging environment doesn't have the exact same date as the production environment, and it's not nearly as full featured.
-So when we were trying to run it in staging, the request was running and completing in seconds.
-And when we ran it in production, all of a sudden we were getting these timings out, and it was taking down the whole site and so the whole back end.
+The staging environment doesn't have the same data as the production environment, and it's not nearly as full-featured.
+So when we were trying to run queries in staging, the request was completed in seconds.
+But when we ran it in production, we were suddenly getting these timings out, taking down the whole website and the entire back end.

-So we had to go through it bit by bit, trying to figure out, okay, what are the causes of this?
+So we had to go through it bit by bit, trying to figure out the cause.
 Can we reproduce this in testing?
-Can we reproduce this in a staging environment?
+Can we replicate this in a staging environment?
 Can we do anything else like that?
-And it was just a couple of tedious weeks of just sitting there and digging through.
+And it was just a couple of tedious weeks of sitting there and digging through.

 It was awful.
 And so I did finally fix it.
-We got that pushed out, and now the backend doesn't have any issues with the checklist stuff.
+So we got that push, and now the backend has no issues with the checklist stuff.

-But now know.
-An endpoint came up just the other day.
-Now that we have SigNoz in place it took me 1 hour to figure out exactly why, how, and exactly what was going wrong.
+But now we know how to avoid such things.
+For example, an endpoint came up just the other day, and with SigNoz in place, it took me just an hour to figure out why, how, and exactly what was going wrong.

-### *N+1 query issue*
+### *N+1 query issue.*

 <figure data-zoomable align='center'>
     <img src="/img/case_study/Nplus1.webp" alt="N+1 query "/>